GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex4.md

 :::

 5. Open the attribute of your 'Pak_num_events_adm3' layer and scroll to the right.
 You will find a column with the name "NUMPOINTS".
 Here you find the number of events per thesil.
-    - Right-click on the layer and navigate to `Properties` --> `Symbology`.
-On the top change Single Symbol to "Graduated".
+    - Right-click on the layer and navigate to `Properties` → `Symbology`.
+A new window will open.
+At the top, change Single Symbol to "Graduated".
     	- In the `Value` field choose "NUMPOINTS".
 	- Then below click on `Classify`.
 	- You can adjust the Mode and the number of classes if wanted.
 Also you can choose your preferred color ramp.
 You can try out different coloring options.
-	- Once you are satisfied with the look, click 'Apply' and then 'OK'.
+	- Once you are satisfied with the look, click `Apply` and then `OK`.

 Your result could look similar to this: